NicksPatties/portfolio-site/src/content/blog/migrating-from-github-pages-to-caddy.md

 ## Caddy server configuration

-Caddy web server uses a `Caddyfile` to configure a server.
-Since it's simple, there isn't much going on, but this is a nice introduction.
-You can also see it in [this site's repository](https://github.com/NicksPatties/portfolio-site/blob/main/Caddyfile).
+The Caddy web server uses a `Caddyfile` for configuration.
+[Caddy's documentation can be found here.](https://caddyserver.com/docs/)

+Since my web server is simple, there isn't much going on, but this is a nice introduction to how Caddy works.
+You can also see my Caddy configuration file in [this site's repository](https://github.com/NicksPatties/portfolio-site/blob/main/Caddyfile).

 ```Caddyfile
 nickspatties.com, www.nickspatties.com {